-Certain circumstances increase the likelihood of a transfusion adverse effect occurring and these include:
+Certain circumstances increase the likelihood of an adverse event occurring during the transfusion process, and these include:

 Patients who have previously been transfused, multiparous women and patients receiving emergency uncross-matched transfusion are at increased risk of immediate and delayed haemolytic transfusion reactions.